15 Signs of Emotional Bullying in Relationships & Ways to Deal

 3. You feel the need to walk on eggshells

-This sign points to an environment where verbal bullying has become a norm.
 If you’re always cautious about your actions or words for fear of triggering a negative response from your partner, it indicates an unhealthy dynamic.
+This is one of the signs of emotional bullying that points to an environment where verbal bullying has become the norm.

 This perpetual state of anxiety prevents you from being yourself, stifling your ability to express your thoughts and emotions freely.